 When you need an emergency dentist in Fort McMurray, you can always count on us at Maxx Dental Group!
 Although we always do our best to get every patient into the office for a dental appointment as quickly as possible, sometimes seeing a dentist just can’t wait.
 For instance, have you broken or knocked out a tooth in an accident?
-Are you suffering an excruciating toothache?
-If so, you’re in need of our emergency dental services, and we’ll find a way for you to see one of our dentists that same day.
+Are you suffering an excruciating toothache? if so, you require our emergency dental services, and we’ll find a way for you to see one of our dentists that same day.
 When the worst happens, call Maxx Dental Group immediately and let us know you need an emergency dentist.

 What if you’ve broken or chipped one of your teeth?
 Call Maxx Dental Group as soon as possible, of course, but what do you do in the meantime?
 Be sure to rinse and save any pieces that have fallen out and rinse your mouth.
 Be sure to check if you are bleeding.
 If so, press gauze on the area until the bleeding stops.
 Control pain and swelling of your mouth by holding a cold compress to your face until you can get to our office.
 If you have knocked out a tooth, be careful not to touch the root and to keep the root clean.
 Rinse the root with water without touching it and try to put the tooth back in place without forcing it into the socket.
 If you can’t insert the tooth into the hole, then carry it to our office in a cup of milk.
 We may be able to save it!